digitallyinduced/ihp/Guide/authorization.markdown

     render IndexView { .. }
 ```

-When someone is trying to access the `PostsAction` but is not logged in, the browser will be redirected to the login page.
+When someone is trying to access the `PostsAction` but is not logged-in, the browser will be redirected to the login page.
 After the login succeeded, the user will be redirected back to the `PostsAction`.

-It's common to restrict all actions inside a controller to logged in users only.
+It's common to restrict all actions inside a controller to logged-in users only.
 Place the `ensureIsUser` inside the `beforeAction` hook to automatically apply it to all actions:

 ```haskell
 instance Controller PostsController where